-The Company uses the Conflict Minerals Reporting Template developed by the Conflict-Free Sourcing Initiative (the "CFSI") to identify smelters and refiners in its supply chain.
-The Company uses an internal electronic repository system to maintain business records relating to its Conflict Minerals due diligence, including records of due diligence processes, findings and resulting decisions.
+The Company uses the then latest Revision of the Conflict Minerals Reporting Template developed by the Responsible Minerals Initiative (the "RMI") to identify smelters and refiners in its supply chain.
+The Company uses an independent third party vendor to electronically accept and store all supplier requests and responses in a cloud-based electronic repository system.
+This system allows the Company to maintain business records relating to its 3TG due diligence, including records of due diligence processes, findings and resulting decisions.